-Daniel Sharp is the Minister of Worship Arts at First Presbyterian Church of Orlando in Orlando, Florida.
+Daniel Sharp has served as Minister of Music and Worship in Lexington, MA, Newport Beach, CA, Seattle, San Diego, and most recently in Orlando.
+He is semi-retired after forty-two years in church ministry.
+He continues to sing with the Bach Festival Choir in Orlando.
 He holds the B.M.E. from Wheaton College, the M.M.E. from Drake University and a D.M.A. from the University of Southern California.
-He has done studies at Fuller Theological Seminary.
-He has served as an adjunct professor at Gordon-Conwell Seminary.
-He is the composer of the children's musical Three Wee Kings, as well as various articles for Worship and Creator magazines.
-He has contributed to The Complete Library of Christian Worship, The NIV Worship Bible, The Worship Leader's Edition of the Worshiping Church, and Transforming Power.
-He also writes the popular yearly Advent and Lenten Daily Devotional Booklets.
-He is past president of the National Association of Church Musicians.
+He has done graduate studies at Fuller Theological Seminary and has served as an adjunct professor at Gordon-Conwell Seminary.
+He is the composer of the children's Christmas musical, Three Wee Kings, as well as various articles for Worship and Creator magazines.
+He has contributed to The Complete Library of Christian Worship, The NIV Worship Bible, The Worship Leader's Edition of The Worshiping Church, and Transforming Power.
+He also writes the popular Daily Devotionals (Advent to Epiphany and Lent to Pentecost online (sharpdevotional.com) including selected music and prayers of past and current saints.
+He is a past president of the National Association of Church Musicians.
+He has been a founding faculty member teaching the Christian Year with Dr. Jack Van Marion.